Let’s take a look at the history of the TLS protocol.

 You will see what all protocols are enabled.

-- Open Developer Tools
+Open Developer Tools

-- Go to security tab
+Go to the Security tab

-- Access HTTPS URL
+Access HTTPS URL

-- Left side, select the main origin to see the protocol
+Left side, select the main origin to see the protocol

 And there you go!

-Having TLS 1.0, 1.1, 1.2 enabled will ensure client (browsers) can connect through other protocol versions if they are not compatible with 1.3
+Considering TLS 1.3 is still new, you may implement it on your website but don’t forget to keep the older version-enabled.
+Having TLS 1.1, 1.2 enabled will ensure the client (browsers) can connect through other protocol versions if they are not compatible with 1.3